Y-Innovate/LWZMAKE/README.md

     //             EXECLIB=LWZMAKE.MASTER.EXEC

 - The parameter is optional, you can omit the MAKEPARM parameter
-- If your REXX EXECs need certail load modules, you will have to alter the ISPFMAKE.jcl procedure and add additional load libraries to the ISPLLIB DD concatenation
+- If your REXX EXECs need certain load modules, you will have to alter the ISPFMAKE.jcl procedure and add additional load libraries to the ISPLLIB DD concatenation

 ### Parameters to LWZMAKE
 `LWZMAKE` accepts 2 parameters: